 Tom was having none of it.
 “The sooner you let me take this picture, the sooner you can be inside,” he retorted.
 That was enough for Hilda.
 10 feet away, stock still, she stood.
 The moment she heard the metallic click of the shutter release she was free.
 She trudged back inside, her duty done.

 He said he was going to take a picture of all his relatives, save them up in an album.
-Labels too, with history, birthdate, the lot.
+He’d include labels too, with history, birthdate, the lot.
 Maybe even accomplishments.
-She thought he should know she’d won first prize in typing at the local career college.
+She thought he should include that she’d won first prize in typing at the local career college.

 Typing wasn’t her thing.
 It was her parent’s idea.
 She’d always wanted to be a cellist for some big symphony in some city – anywhere away from here.
-The sound shook her bones with its warmth, all golden-honey smooth.
-Her parents thought this was poppycock, wasteful, a dreamer’s fantasy, and told her often, even if she hadn’t brought the subject up.
+The sound of the cello reached down to her bones with its warmth, all golden-honey smooth.
+Her parents thought this was poppycock, wasteful, a dreamer’s fantasy, and told her often, even if she hadn’t brought the subject up that week.
 She was going to be a secretary and that was that.
 They paid good money for those typing classes and weren’t going to have her waste it with some fool idea of playing an instrument they’d never even seen in real life.

 They decided they had to do something to prepare for her future.
 That was the reason for the classes.
-They had no ambitions she’d ever get married, so she’d have to support herself.
+They had no ambitions she’d ever get married, so she’d have to support herself after they’d passed on.

 (Photo purchased October 2015, from the three-story antique mall on West King Street in Boone, NC.
 It was in the “adopt a relative” box and cost $0.50)